-Mentor an Under-Represented Minority Student
+Mentor an Underrepresented in Medicine (URiM) Student

 Expectations: Mentors work with students to reach their career goals and to become competitive ophthalmology residency applicants.
 Mentors must attend the Academy annual meeting the year in which they are matched with a student to meet and connect with the student.
 Following the meeting, mentors are expected to be in contact with their students regularly, three to four times a year or more frequently if needed.